 Even recently, with all my apps closed, I still see information like 2.8GB/6GB and I’ll laugh and remember when I used to eke out space.

-Lots of people have complained that this happens to them to.
-They have no apps in use but yet, their RAM is always occupied.
-Why? is something wrong with their device?
+Lots of people have complained that this happens to them too.
+They have no apps in use yet, but their RAM is always occupied.
+Why is there barely any free RAM on their device?
+Is something wrong with their phone?

 The answer is no and there’s a good reason why this happens.